Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes

 The present analysis is intentionally simplified, but it is sufficient to reveal the main physical effect discussed here.
 On the waveform side, we use the inspiral-only, nonspinning \texttt{EccentricFD} model, and the ground- and space-based analyses rely on different waveform families.
 These choices are mainly driven by the current lack of a computationally practical model that can simultaneously describe eccentricity, spin and the full inspiral--merger--ringdown signal across both bands with long-duration evolution.
+In addition, in some theories, black holes can carry scalar charges or nontrivial sensitivities that may depend on spin and affect the binary dynamics or scalar emission \cite{Almeida2024,Berti2021,Elley2022}.
+The parameter $b$ used here should therefore be interpreted as a phenomenological dipole-radiation coefficient, rather than as a theory-specific function of the component masses and spins.
+Quantifying the possible bias or overconstraint due to the omission of spin would require a validated waveform model in a given theory that consistently includes spin, eccentricity, and dipole-radiation corrections.
 On the observational side, we assume a continuous one-year observation and do not include duty cycles or data gaps.
 We also neglect the overlap of multiple signals in the space-based data.
-These effects can modify the quantitative performance of the inference, but they are not expected to change the order-of-magnitude conclusions.
-In particular, the fact that the eccentricity-induced degeneracy is already significant in this simplified setup indicates that it is a robust feature of the underlying low-frequency phase structure.
+These effects can affect the achievable constraints in realistic analyses, with an impact that depends on the gap structure, effective observing time, source population, and foreground-subtraction performance.
+A full assessment of these effects is beyond the scope of this work.
+Our results should therefore be interpreted as an idealized single-source analysis that isolates the intrinsic eccentricity-induced degeneracy.
+The fact that this degeneracy is already significant in this simplified setup indicates that it is a robust feature of the underlying low-frequency phase structure that should be included in future, more realistic analyses.
 This in turn suggests that future precision tests will require more complete waveform models and more realistic treatments of the data.
 More generally, other negative-\ac{PN} effects may also enter the same low-frequency phase evolution, reinforcing the need for broad and self-consistent modeling in future multiband \ac{GW} tests of gravity.